davidryan59/ji-rcn/README.md

 var getCommaAlgs = ji.getCommaAlgs  // An object mapping acronym strings (DR, SAG, KG2) to algorithm functions
 ```

 Note that the `JInterval` class is built upon the `Peo` class, which stands for 'Prime Exponent Object'. `Peo` allows exact representations of positive fractions with potentially large numerators and denominators.
-This is achieved by splitting both numerator and denominator into prime components, and keeping track of each prime with its exponent using a JSON object.
+This is achieved by splitting both numerator and denominator into prime components, and keeping track of exponents of each prime separately using a JSON object.
 An example is the fraction `45/28` which can be represented as `{2:-2, 3:2, 5:1, 7:-1}`.
 The Peo class wraps this object, and provides it with a suitable set of methods, including multiplication.
 Use `require('peo')` to access the `Peo` class.

 ## Constructors for JInterval